dconnet/AgilityBook/Readme-Build.txt

           wxLogLastError(wxT("TlsFree failed."));

 === Changes to 3.2.3, Changes to 3.2.2.1: (for VisualStudio 17.6)
+    Note: This change applies to all previous versions of WX
 >diff itemid.h.orig itemid.h
 36c36
 <     operator const Type() const { return m_pItem; }